 Who would have thought that a type of sugar could actually stop the growth of cancer in dogs?
 Excessive sugar intake by dogs and humans alike has always been considered bad where health is concerned.
 What if I told you there is, in fact, a sugar found in some foods, some plants, and a specific tree that could be the cure for cancer in dogs?
 And as miraculous as that sounds, there’s more.
 “The Good Sugar” Arabinogalactan has also been known to promote even more health benefits in dogs.
 Your personal protection dogs might benefit from this profound, newly discovered miracle.

 What is Arabinogalactan?

-Arabinogalactans, or their technical name, polysaccharides, are a type of soluble fibre.
-This fibre comes from an evergreen tree called the Western Larch as well as a variety of roots and herbs.
+Arabinogalactans, or their technical name, polysaccharides, are a type of soluble fiber.
+This fiber comes from an evergreen tree called the Western Larch as well as a variety of roots and herbs.
 This tree extract may prove to be a far better remedy than, yet another, manufactured drug.

-Once arabinogalactans take hold in the dogs gut, they feed the probiotics in the dog’s intestines.
+Once arabinogalactans take hold of the dog’s gut, they feed the probiotics in the dog’s intestines.
 This actually keeps the probiotics alive and thriving.
-The bacteria in your dogs gut has a direct communication link to his brain.
+The bacteria in your dog’s gut has a direct communication link to his brain.
 It creates vitamins and also prevents the overgrowth of bacteria and fungi.